-2.17 FAMILY HOLIDAYS
+2.13 FAMILY HOLIDAYS

-The Department of Education discourages parents from taking children out of school during the term for family holidays.
+The DoE discourages parents from taking children out of school during the term for family holidays.
 However, we understand that sometimes holidays during the term are unavoidable.
 We appreciate advance notice of planned absences.
 A discussion with the principal and/or classroom teacher allows us to plan together to minimise the effect of the absence of your child.